vhartikainen/protecting-workloads-workshop/docs/workshop/getting-started.md

 1. [Mitigating Common Web Application Attack Vectors Using AWS Web Application Firewall](/workshop/perimeter-layer/)
 2. [Automating Assessment and Remediation Using Amazon Inspector and AWS Systems Manager](/workshop/host-layer/)

-You are now setup for the workshops!
+You are now setup for the workshop!